Dhavish23/Jango/README.md

 - Students can enroll in stuff
 - Trainers can see who's in their module
 - Coordinators get their own special dashboard
-- Looks nice on mobile thanks to Bootstrap
 - Has a few automatic tests to make sure it works
-- Comes with an admin page too (for teachers or whoever)
+- Comes with an admin page too

 ---